dorianjagusch/dictionary_bot_schibsted/README.md

 - Run: ngrok config add-authtoken <token>
 - Run: ngrok http <your_local_port>

-  ## The integration between Slack and ChatGPT is achieved through the following components:
+  ## The integration between Slack and ChatGPT would be achieved through the following components:

 - Assuming the Slackbot above is implemented, only the differences are mentioned below:
 - Besides Slack API, Slack Bolt, Flask: